Sequences of Fossils in Sedimentary Rock Layers

 Here are some of the identifiable formations within these sedimentary layers in southeast Montana.
 The Hell Creek Formation is highlighted with a blue box.
 Many dinosaur fossils have been recovered from Hell Creek layers, including a Tyrannosaurus rex and a hadrosaur which preserved some flexible tissue within their femurs.
 We have discussed these specimens in “ Dinosaur Soft Tissue “.
 The K-Pg Ir-spike boundary is typically found between the Hell Creek and Fort Union formations or within the upper portion of the Hell Creek formation.

 Here is a photo of the K-Pg boundary layer between the Hell Creek and the overlying Fort Union Formation at Mud Buttes, in southwest North Dakota, just across the border from eastern Montana.
-There is a lower pinkish boundary clay, formed from low-angle ejecta from the asteroid strike.
-Above that is a 1-cm-thick ( 0.4 inch) pinkish clay layer (low angle ejecta), overlain by a 3-cm-thick (1.2 inch) orange layer containing altered spherules, derived from high angle ejecta that arrived at this site later.
+There is a 1-cm-thick ( 0.4 inch) lower pinkish boundary clay, formed from low-angle ejecta from the asteroid strike.
+Above that is a 3-cm-thick (1.2 inch) orange layer containing altered spherules, derived from high angle ejecta that arrived at this site later.
 The top portion features shocked quartz and the maximum concentration of iridium.
 A small burrow has been dug into the top portion, presumably by a worm or insect.
 This 2-inch thick layer of clay and spherules marks the day, probably the very hour, when the age of reptiles ended and the era of mammals began.

 The Tanis K-Pg Event Site